jchavarri/javierchavarri.com/src/pages/react-server-side-rendering-with-ocaml.md

 Some future work could involve:
 - Continue updating TyXML to improve the integration with ReasonReact.
 For example, to process children in a similar way.
 - Replicate in TyXML everything that React server side does to guarantee hydration.
-For example, print HTML comments between string childrens so the client knows how to hydrate them, add support for Suspense, etc.
+For example, print HTML comments between string children so the client knows how to hydrate them, add support for Suspense, etc.
 - On the other direction, maybe extract the nice parts of TyXML HTML validation and make them available as a shared library that both TyXML and ReasonReact can consume.

 ---